-How to help kids stop fighting and get along – a step by step guide.
+Inside: How to teach your kids to stop fighting and start getting along – a step by step guide.

 “I want it!”